Brush making

 Issues affecting the viability of the craft

-Market issues: Dependent on exchange rates to some extent but more to do with exporting products than importing materials.
+• Market issues: The market is dependent on exchange rates to some extent but this is more to do with exporting products than importing materials.

-Market issues: The core business is machine-made brushes and so the survival of the hand craft is dependent on the survival of the core business.
-Automation for the machine made brushes continues with the latest machines made in Germany.
+• Market issues: With some manufacturers, the core business is machine-made brushes and so the survival of the hand craft is dependent on the survival of the core business.

 Support organisations